How to Design a SaaS Marketing Funnel That Skyrockets Sales

 5. Customer Satisfaction Surveys

 The simplest way to learn if customers are satisfied with your brand is by asking them.
-Surveys such as NPS, CES, and CSAT ask users to rate products or services on a number scale.
+Surveys such as Net Promoter Score (NPS), Customer Effort Score (CES), and Customer Satisfaction Score (CSAT) ask users to rate products or services on a number scale.
 These give you an idea of how well you meet customers’ expectations.

 The above survey is simple, asking users to share the reason they are leaving in their words.
 It also gives customers a chance to change their minds.

-Even though you’re losing customers, this is an opportunity to understand why they’re leaving and use that data to improve your product.
+Even though you’re losing customers, this is an opportunity to understand why they’re leaving and use that data to improve your product and customer experience.

 I recommend conducting an exit survey during the cancellation process rather than sending emails later.
 Once they close their account, the chances of receiving feedback are slim.